-To change the color of the progress pie, use the Progress Indicator Fill Color in Blog Post Options.
+To change the color of the progress pie, use the Progress indicator fill color tweak under Blog post options.

-- Use the tweaks in Share Buttons to change their size, spacing, color, and style.
+- Use the Share buttons tweaks to change their size, spacing, color, and style.

-- Style product share buttons in Products: Details.
-Hide the icons for products by unchecking Show Share Buttons.
+- Style product share buttons with the Products: details tweaks.
+Hide the icons for products by unchecking Show share buttons.